feature-flags-co/ffc-react-client-sdk/README.md

 ### Initializing the SDK
 After you install the dependency, initialize the React SDK.
 You can do this in one of two ways:

 - Using the asyncWithFfcProvider function
 - Using the withFfcProvider function

 Both rely on React's Context API which lets you access your flags from any level of your component hierarchy.

-> Making feature flags available to this SDK
-You must make feature flags available to client-side SDKs before the SDK can evaluate those flags.
-If an SDK tries to evaluate a feature flag that is not available, the user will receive the default value for that flag.

 #### Initializing using asyncWithFfcProvider

-The asyncWithFfcProvider function initializes the React SDK and returns a provider which is a React component.
+The **asyncWithFfcProvider** function initializes the React SDK and returns a provider which is a React component.
 It is an async function.
-It accepts an ProviderConfig object.
+It accepts a **ProviderConfig** object.

-asyncWithFfcProvider cannot be deferred.
-You must initialize asyncWithFfcProvider at the app entry point prior to rendering to ensure flags and the client are ready at the beginning of the app.
+**asyncWithFfcProvider** cannot be deferred.
+You must initialize **asyncWithFfcProvider** at the app entry point prior to rendering to ensure flags and the client are ready at the beginning of the app.

 ```javascript
 import { asyncWithFfcProvider } from 'ffc-react-client-sdk';